All posts

 9. Professional Development

 Courses, books, conferences, certifications, and coaching related to your current business are deductible under Publication 535.
-The key test: the education must maintain or improve skills needed in your current trade.
+The education must maintain or improve skills needed in your current trade.
 Costs for learning an entirely new profession generally do not qualify.

 10. Professional Services